cheta-nyadav/fake-job-prediction/README.md

 The dataset was highly imbalanced, with ~95% real jobs and only ~5% fake.
 This skews model performance, making it biased toward predicting all jobs as real.

 To address this, we used *Random Undersampling*, which balances the data by randomly reducing the majority class to match the minority class.
 Though it discards some data, it's a fast and effective method.
-This gave us a balanced dataset, ready for model training.
+This gave us a balanced dataset, ready for model training. can be accessed [here](https://github.com/cheta-nyadav/fake-job-prediction/blob/main/Handling%20Class%20Imbalance.ipynb)

 ---